CAF Airbase Arizona: History

-The Arizona Commemorative Air Force Museum can trace its history to 6 September 1961, when the Commemorative Air Force was founded.
+Airbase Arizona can trace its history to 6 September 1961, when the Commemorative Air Force was founded.
 The non-profit organization was chartered as a nonprofit Texas corporation in Dallas.
 Its mission is to restore and preserve World War II-era combat aircraft.
 The idea of establishing the organization came about when in 1957, Lloyd Nolen and a small group of ex-service pilots from the Rio Grande Valley in Texas invested their money towards the purchase of a P-51 Mustang.

 Aircraft enthusiasts in Arizona became interested in establishing a branch of the Commemorative Air Force in their home state.
 After months of searching, Falcon Field was chosen as the new site for the Arizona Commemorative Air Force Museum.
 Falcon Field was established before World War II when Hollywood producer Leland Hayward and pilot John H. "Jack" Connelly founded Southwest Airways with funding from Henry Fonda, Fred Astaire, Ginger Rogers, James Stewart and Hoagy Carmichael.
 In 1977, a small group broke ground at Falcon Field and in 1978, the museum was officially opened to the public.
 The Arizona Wing became the 10th unit of the Commemorative Air Force.

 In front of the museum's entrance is one of four propellers which were once installed on a B-29 Super Fortress.
 Also on display on the front lawn of the building is a 3-inch Mark 33 deck gun.
 The deck gun was originally mounted on the USS Guam for aircraft defense.
 There is a "Walk of Honor" located in front of the museum.
 The Walk of Honor is a tribute which recognizes the contributions made by Arizonans to the field of military aviation.
 Inductees are honored for their achievement with the installation of a special bronze plaque at the Museum.

 The majority of the aircraft and exhibits are located inside the hangar while some in flying condition, are located outside on the airfield.
 The hangar also houses the museum's gift shop.
 Some of the aircraft represent those from 1917, however, most of the aircraft are from World War II.
 On display in the museum are some post-World War II jet fighters.
 Also on display are military helicopters.
 Next door to the museum hangar is the Mechanics Hangar where some of the aircraft are repaired and restored.
 The museum is the home of one of the largest Commemorative Air Force units in the world.
 Also, on display are various artifacts related to the history of the warbirds, such as jackets worn by the pilots in World War II.